What are your ‘Health and safety’ responsibilities?

 Visual fire alarms

-Make sure all private and quiet areas, such as toilets and prayer rooms, have flashing alarms to alert people.
+Make sure all private and quiet areas, such as toilets and prayer rooms, have flashing alarms to alert staff with hearing loss.

 Work with your employees to identify the best place for them to sit so that they can see the alarm’s strobe.
 The alarm could be positioned next to their desk, slightly above it or in their general eye-line.